Why I Believe In Functional Education For Our Future…and what that even is ⋆ Mama Says Namaste

 Pin for Later:

 Functional education, like functional medicine, encompasses a "whole body" approach.
-When we assess body/mind/soul in relation to our health and wellbeing, we are looking to address not just a symptom, but a root cause.
+We're complex human beings.
+When we assess body/mind/soul concerning our health and well-being, we are looking to address not just a symptom, but a root cause.
+Compartmentalizing our world isn't helping us.

 Our concept of education is segmented.
 Like a cardiologist, gastroenterologist and obstetrician all focuses on one specific area, we tend to lump education into subjects.
 We address history in 1st period, Spanish in second, and math in 3rd period.
 We specify that learning happens in a fixed location at a fixed time.
 And when you graduate, from then on, education is optional.